-The following categories are included in the Town of Shelby Future Land Use Map.
+The following categories are included in the town of Shelby Future Land Use Map.
 A description of each category is included below.

-- A. Agricultural District: This district is established for areas in which agricultural and certain compatible low intensity uses are encouraged as the principal uses of land, including low density single family residential use. - B. Environmental District: This district includes areas where special protection is encouraged because of unique landscape, topographical features, wildlife, or historical value.
+- Agricultural District: This district is established for areas in which agricultural use are encouraged. - Environmental District: This district includes areas where special protection is encouraged because of unique landscape, topographical features, wildlife, or historical value.
 They contain the best remaining woodlands and wetlands, wildlife habitats, undeveloped shorelands and floodlands, groundwater recharge and discharge areas, and steeply sloped lands in the Town.
-In developed areas, this designation also refers to parks and open spaces used for recreation or environmental purposes. - C. Non Residential District: A non-residential district includes uses that are business related, including commercial, retail, or industrial.
-Zoning for these areas is established to provide separation from incompatible uses, which may include residential neighborhoods
+In developed areas, this designation also refers to parks and open spaces used for recreation or environmental purposes. - Single-family Residential District: A single-family home is a detached, free standing residential structure. - Non residential District: A non-residential district includes uses that are business related, including commercial, retail, or industrial.
+Zoning for these areas is established to provide separation from incompatible uses, which may include residential neighborhoods.
+Preferred non-residential development in the Town of Shelby includes the following type:

-- D. Mixed Use: Mixed-use development refers to the practice of containing more than one type of use in a building or set of buildings.
-This includes a combination of residential, commercial, industrial, office, institutional, or other uses. - E. Residential District: Residential district in the Town may include the following: - Single family, detached residential structure, normally owner occupied - Residential structure, attached or detached with condominium or community land ownership - Conservation Subdivisions
+Mixed Use: Mixed-use development refers to the practice of containing more than one type of use in a building or set of buildings.
+This includes a combination of residential, commercial, industrial, office, institutional, or other uses.

-7. Land Use Goals, Objectives and Recommendations
+7. Land Use Goals, Objectives, and Recommendations